MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 ## Delete a work queue

+   > [!CAUTION]
+   > When you delete a work queue, all related records, including work queue items and their processing history, are permanently deleted.

 To delete a work queue:

 1. In the work queue list select the work queue you would like to delete.
 2. Click **Delete work queue** in the toolbar and update the values in the update pane.
 3. On the delete confirmation dialog, select Delete.
-   > [!CAUTION]
-   > When you delete a work queue, all related records, including work queue items and their processing history, are permanently deleted.
-This action cannot be undone!
 4. Select **Save**.

 ## How to get started